hydraplatform/hydra-base/doc/tutorials/webservice/attributes.rst

     daily_throughput = client.service.add_attr(attr)
     print daily_throughput.id #Will print an ID

-All the valid dimensions are valid :download:'here ../../../HydraLib/trunk/HydraLib/static/unit_definitions.xml`.

 Resource Attributes
 ===================
 Should a nodei (or lots of nodes) in your network need a 'Daily Throughput', then first the attribute needs